-The accompanying copy of Public Announcement No. 14 for the Columbia Basin Irrigation Project in the State of Washington will inform you how to acquire one of the listed farm units.
-One hundred eight full-time farm units in the South-Columbia Basin Irrigation District, ranging in size from 38.4 to 107.3 irrigable acres, will be sold in accordance with the terms of this announcement.
+The accompanying copy of Public Announcement No. 12 for the Columbia Basin Irrigation Project in the State of Washington will inform you how to acquire one of the listed farm units.
+Eleven or more full-time farm units in the Quincy-Columbia Basin Irrigation District will be sold in accordance with the terms of this announcement.